ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch10.md

 optimizations or libraries that can slightly alter the behavior of deep learning algorithms.
-To give one example of how different GPUs can produce different modeling results, the following is a quotation from the official NVIDIA documentation: â€œAcross different architectures, no cuDNN routines guarantee bit-wise reproducibility.
-For example, there is no guarantee of bit-wise reproducibility when comparing the same routine run on NVIDIA Voltaâ„¢ and NVIDIA Turingâ„¢ \[. . .\] and NVIDIA Ampere architecture.â€?
+To give one example of how different GPUs can produce different modeling results, the following is a quotation from the official NVIDIA documentation: "Across different architectures, no cuDNN routines guarantee bit-wise reproducibility.
+For example, there is no guarantee of bit-wise reproducibility when comparing the same routine run on NVIDIA Voltaâ„¢ and NVIDIA Turingâ„¢ \[. . .\] and NVIDIA Ampere architecture."?

 ## Randomness and Generative AI [](#randomness-and-generative-ai)

-Besides the various sources of randomness mentioned earlier, certain models may also exhibit random behavior during inference that we can think of as â€œrandomness by design.â€?
+Besides the various sources of randomness mentioned earlier, certain models may also exhibit random behavior during inference that we can think of as "randomness by design."?
 For instance, generative image and language models may create different results for identical prompts to produce a diverse sample of results.
 For image models, this is often so that users canselect the most accurate and aesthetically pleasing